prashantgupta1616/movie-transform/README.md

   1. Let's Consider that we are using big data/Hadoop cluster having spark installed with java, scala and Postgres DB cluster
   2. git clone the code as;
   3. execute build.sh using the command "sh build.sh" --> it will build the code, now let's wait to finish build, post that one can find the executable at target directory.
-  4. export uber.jar (MovieDataAnalysis-1.0-SNAPSHOT-jar-with-dependencies.jar) and property file to cluster edge/client node where we can submit the spark job.
+  4. export uber.jar and job.conf file (MovieDataAnalysis-1.0-SNAPSHOT-jar-with-dependencies.jar) and property file to cluster edge/client node where we can submit the spark job.
   5. use below command to submit the job and supply/replace the additional parameters for config (executor, memory and so on if require)

     spark-submit \